Amazon Kindle Advertising Strategy: The Complete Guide for 2025

 KENP Royalties, KENP Reads and KENP Revised ACoS %

 In genres such as sci-fiction and romance, the revenue coming from Kindle Unlimited can be significant.
-This is reflected in the KENP Royalties via the KENP Reads.
+This is reflected in the KENP Royalties via the KENP Reads and also impacts your Amazon Kindle Advertising Strategy.
 Since KENP Royalties can be an amount that can change your bid adjustments

 As you run your KDP Ads your royalties from these campaigns will trickle in, that is when you need to adjust your breakeven ACoS to include KENP Royalties.
 Hence your calculus will need to change